Parton Showers

 Implement New Showers page.

-The VINCIA and Dire codes originally were structured to make use of this
+The VINCIA code originally was structured to make use of this

-functionality, but were developed and distributed as separate codes.
+functionality, but was developed and distributed as separate code.

-Starting with version 8.300, these two programs now are fully
+Starting with version 8.300, VINCIA is now fully integrated into

-integrated into the PYTHIA distributions, and appear on equal footing
+the PYTHIA distribution, and appears on equal footing with the old

 that will be used in a run is determined by the following switch.